 Free Walking Tours in Lisbon

 Lisbon has one of Europe’s strongest free-walking-tour scenes.
-The model: a guide leads a 2.5–3 hour tour at no upfront cost; you tip what you think it was worth at the end (€5–€15 per person is typical, more if you really enjoyed it).
-Most are surprisingly good — many guides are licensed history graduates or art historians who simply prefer the freedom of the tip model.
+The model: a guide leads a 2.5–3 hour tour at no upfront cost; you tip what it was worth at the end (€5–€15 per person typical, more if the guide was excellent).
+Many guides are licensed history graduates or art historians who simply prefer the freedom of the tip model — quality is generally higher than the price suggests.

 GuruWalk

-Best for: Travelers who want the widest selection.
+Best for: Travelers who want the widest route selection.
 Reservations free.

 Discover Lisbon (Discover Walks)

-Best for: Spontaneous travelers, larger groups, peak-summer travelers who don’t want to commit.
+Best for: Spontaneous travelers, larger groups, peak-summer travelers who don’t want to commit ahead.

 Walkative (“Pay What You Wish”)